tejas-jambhale/Face-Recognition-based-PC-Lock/ReadMe.md

 ## One Day Build

-### Simple app to lock your pc when you are not using it.
+### Simple app to lock your pc when accessed by someone else.

 ### Create Training set